Table of Contents

 - Workers compensation.

-Another key element of HIPAA compliance is the Security Rule, which exists within the Privacy Rule.
-This subset is all individually identifiable health information that a covered entity creates, receives, maintains, or transmits in electronic form.
-Key elements of the HIPPA Security Rule include:
+Another key element of HIPAA compliance is the Security Rule, a subset of the Privacy Rule.
+This includes all individually identifiable health information that a covered entity creates, receives, maintains, or transmits electronically.
+Key elements of the HIPAA Security Rule include:

 - Ensure the confidentiality, integrity, and availability of all electronic protected health information.